 If you plan to enroll for next term, and have not completed a WAS in the past, you can plan to register for classes as usual.
 An enrollment appointment will be posted at about mid-semester in your Student Center.

 If you take more than the current term off, your records will go to an inactive status and no future enrollment appointment will be set for you.
 When you choose to return, complete the Returning Students Form to reactivate your record.
 Contact University Division Records if you have any questions.

 Please feel free to remain in contact with your assigned University Division (or University Division-Affiliated) academic advisor.
 You may also contact UD Academic Advising at email@example.com or (812) 855-6768.

 Some holds can restrict services or prevent you from enrolling for classes.
-Check the Student Center app on One.IU.edu, in the box at the right of the screen, labeled Holds.
-Click on the details of each hold to learn which office placed the hold, and how to contact that office to have the hold removed from your record.
+Check your Student Center for holds.
+Click on each hold to learn which office placed the hold and how to contact that office to have the hold removed from your record.
 It will be easier to take care of these now.